the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 # leanpub-end-insert
 ~~~~~~~

 We are importing an SVG, and this works for many different uses for SVGs (e.g. logo, background).
-Instead of a button text, pass the SVG component as a `height` and `width` attribute:
+Instead of a button text, pass the SVG component with a `height` and `width` attribute:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~